NafiTG3/Auth/README.md

 ## What is BlockVeil Authenticator?

-BV Authenticator is a Telegram bot that stores and generates your two-factor authentication (2FA / TOTP) codes.
+BlockVeil Authenticator is a Telegram bot that stores and generates your two-factor authentication (2FA / TOTP) codes.
 Instead of a separate app on your phone, everything lives inside a conversation with the bot, protected by strong end-to-end encryption.

 Your codes belong to you.
 The server never sees them.